 When you leave the museum, you will have the paved and gravelled drive and the lawn in front of you.
 At the far end of the lawn is a wall, and beyond that is the road.
-Currently there are building works happening on the right hand side of the Museum.
-The building site is surrounded by hoarding which is decorated with images from the Museum collections.
+Currently there are building works happening outside the front on the Museum.
+There is currently a new lawn being laid which is fenced off all around with various types of fencing/barriers.
+The whole lawn is currently closed off.
+At times there may be sprinklers on to water the new lawn, and diggers on site placing new soil onto the ground.
 Please note that there may be some construction noises during your visit.
+The main building works are now located to the far right hand side of the Museum, close to the accessible entrance.